Frequently Asked Questions

 - Q: Do you provide school bus service?

 - A: No, we don’t.
 It is necessary for kindergarten students to be escorted by their parents on the way to and from school.
+Elementary students require permission from parents to come to school or go home unaccompanied.

-- Q: Do you provide school lunch or do you have a cafeteria for students?
+- Q: Do you provide school lunch?

 - Q: What schools do AIS students go to after they graduate?